Positioning the services of accounting firms

-Positioning advisory the right way
+Positioning advisory the right way for your firm - good marketing for accountants

 However, making advisory an integral part of your client acquisition discussions has a significant impact on both the success rate of new client wins and the speed with which they sign up.